|Point Vicente, CA|

 be had from the Point Vicente Interpretive Center.

 The lighthouse is owned by the Coast Guard.
 Grounds open during tours.
 Dwellings closed.

-Point Vicente Lighthouse and the surrounding grounds are closed to the public, except for the second Saturday of each month when the tower and a small museum in the fog signal building are open for tours between the hours of 10 a.m. and 3 p.m.
+Point Vicente Lighthouse and the surrounding grounds are closed to the public, except for the second Saturday of each month when the tower and a small museum in the fog signal building are open for tours between the hours of 10 a.m. and 4 p.m.
 In April, the lighthouse is open on the first Saturday instead of the second Saturday.
-The tower is currently not open during tours due to maintenance issues.
 If your visit does not fall on a Saturday when tours are offered, the tower can still be viewed through the fence surrounding the Coast Guard compound, or a more distant, but perhaps more spectacular view including the high bluff on which the lighthouse stands can always be had from the Point Vicente Interpretive Center.
-For recorded information regarding lighthouse visits, call (310) 541-0334.

 The lighthouse is owned by the Coast Guard.
 Grounds open during tours.
 Dwellings closed.

 Notes from a friend:Kraig writes: